Home/Journal

 • Three-bedroom house: £180–£240

-On the day you hand back the keys, photograph every room, every surface, and every area that could be disputed.
-Include close-ups of the oven, hob, bathroom, carpets, walls, and any areas you repaired or cleaned.
+Take photographs.
+On the day you hand back the keys, photograph every room, surface, and area that could be disputed.
+Include close-ups of the oven, hob, bathroom, carpets, walls, and any repairs you made.
+Date-stamp the photographs or take a photo of a newspaper or your phone showing the date.
+These are your evidence if deductions are later disputed.

 To succeed in ADR: